Jmeyering/hal-explorer/docs/api-exploration.md

 # Api Exploration

 HalExplorer is able to traverse links that exist on a PSR-7 Response.
 HalExplorer expects the response body to be correctly formatted according to the [HAL draft][0].
 Malformed response bodies will not be traversed correctly.

 To use the exploration feature of the library we need to think about our responses and their included `_links`, and `_embedded` as objects and their relationships.

 Fetching, Creating, Updating, and Deleting are the primary actions to perform on a related object.
-HalExplorer exposes this functionality with the `getRelation`, `createRelation`, `updateRelation`, and `deleteRelation` methods.
+HalExplorer exposes this functionality with the `getRelation`, `createRelation`, `updateRelation`, `patchUpdateRelation` and `deleteRelation` methods.

-As expected, these methods map to `GET`, `POST`, `PUT`, and `DELETE` HTTP methods.
+As expected, these methods map to `GET`, `POST`, `PUT`, `PATCH` and `DELETE` HTTP verbs.

 For example, given the following response: